Goodman-lab/CONFPASS/README.md

 A logistic regression model is used in PART 2, class pas.

-We used the script from https://github.com/jensengroup/xyz2mol/blob/master/xyz2mol.py (Bull.
+We used the script from https://github.com/jensengroup/xyz2mol/blob/master/xyz2mol.py (which is based on the work of Bull.
 Korean Chem.
 Soc.
 2015, Vol. 36, 1769-1777) to convert xyz coordinates to a rdkit.Chem.mol object

 ## B.	Installation